The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 Your right lung is divided into 3 sections (lobes).
 Your left lung has 2 lobes.

 • Adenocarcinoma.
-This is the most common type of NSCLC.
-It's the most common type of lung cancer in nonsmokers and former or current smokers.
-It tends to grow in the outer edges of the lungs.
-It usually grows more slowly than other types of lung cancer.
+This is the most common type of lung cancer—particularly among the minority of non-smokers who get the disease.
+It tends to appear on the outer edges of the lungs and grows more slowly than the other subtypes.

 • Squamous cell carcinoma (epidermoid carcinoma).
-This type of NSCLC develops more often in smokers or former smokers than lifetime nonsmokers.
-These cancers tend to start in the middle part of the lungs near the main airways (the bronchi).
+This type of cancer develops more often in smokers or former smokers than lifetime nonsmokers.
+It tends to start in the center of the lungs near the bronchial tubes.

 • Large cell carcinoma.
-This is the least common type of NSCLC.
-It tends to quickly grow and spread to other organs.
-This can make it harder to treat.
+The least common NSCLC, large cell carcinoma can begin anywhere in the lung.
+It tends to grow more quickly than the other subtypes, which can make it harder to treat.

-Only about 1 in 10 to 3 in 20 people with lung cancer have small cell lung cancer.
-It is also called oat cell cancer.
-It is almost only found in smokers.
-It grows and spreads more quickly than non-small cell lung cancer.
-It often spreads to other parts of the body at an early stage.
+Only about 1 in 10 to 3 in 20 people diagnosed with lung cancer have small-cell lung cancer (also called oat cell cancer).
+It's also almost exclusively found in smokers.
+It tends to grow more quickly than NSCLC.
+It often spreads to other parts of the body at an earlier stage.

 How lung cancer spreads